software-mansion-labs/typegpu-confetti/packages/typegpu-confetti/README.md

 ```

 For further information about the plugin and the overall tgpu functions functionality, please refer to the [TypeGPU documentation](https://docs.swmansion.com/TypeGPU/getting-started/).

+## Entry points

+The library exposes separate entry points for React components for the web `/react` and React Native for mobile `/react-native`.
+Make sure to import components from the correct entry point.

+The following instructions present the usage on React Native, however the web component's API is identical, apart from some minor differences, which are denoted where necessary.

 ## Usage